 What Is Flow Rate of Water (Gallons Per Minute, or GPM)

 Simply stated the flow rate of water (gallons per minute) is the amount of water a line delivers in a specified amount of time.
 The flow rate is based upon some key factors.
 Two of the key factors are:

 - The flow rate of water from a pipe (gpm) is based on the pressure at the source that supplies the pipe.

 - A water pipe’s resistance to the flow of water is another factor.
 Note that different water pipe materials have different resistance levels to the flow of water.

 A new pipe’s resistance is usually determined by two factors, the diameter of the pipe and the length of the pipe run.
 The longer the run, the more resistance there is.
 This results in less water flowing to the opening in the pipe, the desired end-point.
 If you’re a homeowner, the desired end-point is your shower, your sink, etc.

 Length of Run of Pipe Affects the Flow Rate Of Water

-The length of the run of pipe is important.
+The length of the run of the pipe is important.
 That is because as water under pressure runs through a pipe, the pipe itself applies resistance to the flow rate of water.
-The longer the run of pipe, the more resistance there is.
-This resistance results in less flow of water at the end of run of pipe.
+The longer the run of the pipe, the more resistance there is.
+This resistance results in less flow of water at the end of the run of the pipe.